Filling in Your Application

 Universities are required by UCAS rules to treat all applications received by the appropriate deadline on an equal basis.

-- Indeed if you are applying for a low-demand subject you will probably get equal treatment, even if your application arrives well after the deadline.
+- If you are applying for a low-demand subject you will probably get equal treatment, even if your application arrives well after the deadline.
 Nonetheless this is a risky strategy which is ill-advised.

 - Occasionally, a very popular university may experience a sudden increase in applications in very high-demand subjects such as medicine, English or law.